ryanhiroi/Git-and-GitHub-2/README.md

 ## Steps that I do:

 1. Open source control on VS code.
-2. Commit file, push file and sync file by click on there.
+2. Commit file, push file and sync file by clicking on there.

 ## Small update: